Other Ongoing Events

 Indigenous Graduate Students from any discipline, program and institution are invited to submit proposals to present at this year’s 20th Annual Indigenous Graduate Student Symposium (IGSS) to take place at The University of British Columbia’s Vancouver Campus and virtually on March 17-18, 2023.

-SFUPsyc IRC engagement with last year virtual events (2021 & 2022): IRC Member, R Fouladi, attended the events in 2021 and 2022 as a faculty member, and recommends it highly as an opportunity to connect with and learn from diverse Indigenous Graduate Students across many institutions.
+SFUPsyc IRC engagement with last year virtual events (2021 & 2022): IRC Member, R Fouladi, volunteered in 2023, and attended the events in 2021 and 2022 as a faculty member, and recommends it highly as an opportunity to connect with and learn from diverse Indigenous Graduate Students across many institutions.

 June 23-25, 26-27, 2023